bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

-This might only be the start of your journey towards becoming a HTML and CSS developer, but you can be very proud of yourself for how much you\'ve already learned and accomplished.
+This might only be the start of your journey towards becoming a HTML and CSS developer, but you can be very proud of yourself for how much you&apos;ve already learned and accomplished.

 Thank you.

-It\'s been a pleasure to embark on this journey of discovery with you.
+It&apos;s been a pleasure to embark on this journey of discovery with you.

 Best of luck in the future.